 Leo Cheng, PhD - Radiology

-Two HMS Pathology faculty have their laboratories in the MGH Cancer Center (Drs.
+Two HMS Pathology faculty have their laboratories in the Mass General Cancer Center (Drs.
 Andi McClatchey and Lee Zou).
 In addition, most Pathology Service staff are involved in diverse clinicopathological research activities.
 View faculty links to research laboratories.

 Plans for the near future include recruitment of additional basic science principal investigators, and development of new research space.